Ada-Developers-Academy/ada-precourse-v2/git-setup/github-setup-with-access-token.md

 ![Personal Access Token](images/github-setup__personal-access-token.png)

+"Personal Access Tokens" is a drop down with two options:
+- Fine-grained tokens
+- Tokens (classic)

-Then we can click on *Generate new token*.
+We want to choose "Tokens (classic)", then we can click on *Generate new token*.

 ![Generate New Token](images/github-setup__generate-new-token.png)

+This will open up another drop down, and we want to select the classic option again titled "Generate new token (classic)" with the subtitle "For general use".

 Then we can give the token a note, set an expiration date and give it **repo** scope.